 If you can’t source these brands then the EWG guide to Healthy Cleaning is a useful resource and on their website you can search for the ‘health rating’ of branded products.
 It’s US based but includes a lot of brands we’d recognise.

 A novel idea in the world of eco cleaning involves concentrated capsules of cleaning products that you dilute in whatever existing bottle you have to hand.
 As with the brands above I can’t testify to the impact of their products from a health and environmental point of view.
 Most of the brands listed below talk more about the plastic bottles saved by using them, which is laudable, than the low-toxin nature of their products – except for Mangle and Wringer, which only uses food-grade ingredients.

-Iron & Velvet.
-Their products are made in the UK with 70% of them being made up of natural ingredients.
+Iron & Velvet are UK based and up to 70% of their products being made up of natural ingredients.
 Their paper and cardboard packaging comes from FSC (Forest Stewardship Council) certified sources and their palm oil derived soap ingredient from an RSPO (Roundtable on Sustainable Palm Oil) certified supplier.
 A secondary soap they use is made from waste plant material left over from biofuel manufacture.
 They also deliver their sachets through the postal service in order to keep emissions from delivery to a minimum.
 They list all the ingredients used in their products on their FAQ page.

 Ocean Saver’s Pod.
 Their products are vegan, not tested on animals and certified as being biodegradable by the private company TUV Nord.
-They do not disclose the ingredients in their products, which according to my interpretation is a breach of current legislation.
-I emailed them for an answer on this but they failed to reply.
+Again, this company doesn’t disclose the ingredients in their products.

 Another UK brand Mangle & Wringer sell cleaning products, some of which are concentrates, in glass bottles, pouches and aluminium tins.
 Unlike the other companies above this company only use food-grade ingredients in their products.